scttohara/Lab3_TDD/README.md

   12. A call to buy() function clears the map.
   13. All team members must take part in coding.

-  - We believe we've implemented everything that was asked and no additional changes as of the writing of this README file (1/29/19)
+  - We believe we've implemented everything that was asked and we have made no additional changes as of the writing of this README file (1/29/19)

 Team: List all team members.
 Shortly explain the contribution of everybody.